CommVault Systems (CVLT) Q4 2017 Results - Earnings Call Transcript

 Turning to the balance sheet, you will see an increase in receivables related to the acceleration of revenue under the new rules and the establishment of a new account called unbilled receivables, which primarily relates to committed subscription revenue that is being recognized in advance of invoicing.
 Beginning the fiscal 2018, we'll begin including the balance of any unbilled receivables in our calculation of DSO.
 As a result, it's our expectation that DSO will increase from historical levels.

-The most significant impact from the balance sheet is the establishment of an asset for deferred commissions and a cumulative impact of the adoption on equity.
-You will also notice the decrease to our deferred tax asset.
+The most significant impact from the balance sheet is the establishment of an asset for deferred commissions and the cumulative impact of the adoption on equity.
+You will also notice a decrease to our deferred tax asset.
 Please note that this tax adjustment has no impact on our cash taxes paid during the periods presented.

-I'll now spend a couple of minutes on our forward-looking projections for FY 2018 and, more specifically, our first fiscal quarter under the new standard.
+I will now spend a couple of minutes on our forward-looking projections for FY 2018 and, more specifically, our first fiscal quarter under the new standard.
 Let me please clarify for everyone that my remarks regarding the FY 2018 outlook are based off the recast FY 2017 results and are within the context of the new revenue recognition accounting standard.
 Please note that for this quarter only, we will be more explicit with our expectations as a result of our adoption of the new revenue standard.

 As I mentioned earlier, our outlook for FY 2018 has improved slightly since our last earnings call in January.
 This improved outlook is independent of our adoption of the new revenue standard.
 We anticipate FY 2018 total revenue growth to be high single digits, or approximately 100 basis points higher than current consensus growth estimates.
 This would imply total revenues approaching $700 million.